enkodellc/blazorboilerplate/README.md

  for Blazor Boilerplate or  [Gitter aspnet/Blazor](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
 - Debugging is very limited on WebAssembly / Client-side Blazor, which this project is.
 The server side of the project can easily be debugged, just not there yet on the client-side code.
  Take a look at the "Dual" branch for SSB / CSB options.
 It may be a bit outdated.
+ - If you are getting compiler errors try and close VS delete your .vs directory in the solution folder.
+If that doesn't work delete the solution and redownload the repo.

 ### Postgres Support
 Delete Existing Migrations in the BlazorBoilerplate.Server/Migrations Folder and then create your own migrations: